MattMcFarland/tw-client/README.md

 #### Bugs:
-- [ ] firefox cant login

 - [ ] activity stream not working in production server.
 - [ ] activity stream grows without limits.
 - [ ] share button urls not wokring properly. appear to be set though.
-- [ ] tutorial solutions are not sorting by votes.
 - [ ] comment validation errors persisting and showing on other comment forms
 - [ ] comment validation not working on solution.
-- [ ] User profile updating custom data not working, need to check with stormpath.

 ### Exports